spryker/commerce-k6-performance-tests/docs/Testing-Local-Environments.md

 # Testing Local Environments

+## Problem

+By default the internal networks of the products Docker containers are not available in the K6 container.
+Therefore, when trying to test products running on the same machine, the endpoints are not reachable for the K6 container.

+## Solution

+## Setting up docker-compose.yml

 You must edit `docker-compose.yml` to be able to run tests against your local demo stores and configure the correct network.
 Due to limitations you **can not** use networks that don't exists, therefore add/edit or comment the right network for the product you want to test.

----

 In your networks section of the file add the network with the **same** name that your demo store is using!